tdspora/syngen/README.md

 pip install syngen[ui]
 ```

-*Note*: see details of the UI usage in the [corresponding section](#ui-web-interface)
+*Note:* see details of the UI usage in the [corresponding section](#ui-web-interface)

-The training and inference processes are separated with two cli entry points.
+The training and inference processes are separated with two CLI entry points.
 The training one receives paths to the original table, metadata json file or table name and used hyperparameters.<br>

 To start training with defaults parameters run: